The Truth About Mother Goose

-The Truth About Mother Goose is an animated film released on August 28, 1957, by Walt Disney Productions.
+The Truth About Mother Goose is an animated short film released on August 28, 1957, by Walt Disney Productions.
 The short was directed by Wolfgang Reitherman in his directorial debut, and Bill Justice, and written by Bill Peet.

 Plot

 In this short, a trio of jazz-singing jesters sing three Mother Goose nursery rhymes, while an off screen narrator explains their origins in three animated vignettes.
 The rhymes include: